-Overall, our mission goes beyond providing a travel service, to efforts that channel tourism to improve the welfare of local communities, through our guiding principles of Responsible tourism.
+Overall, our mission goes beyond providing a travel service, to one that channels tourism to improve the welfare of the hill tribes and local people through community-based tourism.

 - Ensuring the economic benefits of tourism goes directly to local people and local businesses.
 For example, we choose local guesthouses, restaurants and shops

-- Allowing tourism to contribute to sustainable development so that communities can become self-sufficient, by encouraging visitors to buy from local artisans
+- Allowing tourism to contribute to sustainable development so that communities, for example by visiting local artisans and showcasing their skills and products

 - Recruiting staff locally.
-Our guides and drivers are often from hill tribe villages, providing training and the opportunity for a livelihood in the tourism sector
+Our guides and drivers are often from hill tribe villages, we provide them with training and a livelihood in the tourism sector

 Responsible Travel tips

-Your visit and interest in local culture, gives locals a sense of pride and encourages them to maintain their identity and cultural heritage.
-By following a few simple guidelines, your visit can have an enhanced positive and long lasting impact.
+Your visit and interest in local culture, gives locals a sense of pride and helps to sustain their traditional identity and way of life.
+By following a few simple guidelines, your visit can have a positive and long lasting impact.

-- Buying locally made products such as handicrafts from local artisans, is a great way to support them in becoming self-sufficient
+- Buy locally made products such as handicrafts from local artisans, this is a great way to support their traditional skills and products

-- Hire a local guide, your experience will be much richer and you will gain a deeper insight into the local way of life, whilst contributing to a local salary
+- Travel with a local guide, your experience will be much richer and you will gain a deeper insight into the local way of life, whilst contributing to a local salary

 - Choose locally owned guesthouses, restaurants and shops